MRBl00die/MR-Bl00die-Texture-Pack/README.md

 ENG: Hi, Welcome to my Texture Pack, Created by me, This Texture Pack has New Updates in April 2021.

-You need to go to releases to download the texture packs.
+You need to go to https://github.com/MRBl00die/MR-Bl00die-Texture-Pack/releases/ to download the texture packs.

+What is new?
 - New Assets
 - New Quality Texture Pack injection
 - New Weapons Design